-The Code of Conduct review and training in 2021 included the section on anti-corruption.
+The Code of Conduct review and training in 2022 included the section on anti-corruption.
 The review was monitored by the Legal Department and the HR Department.

-Multiple partner screenings were performed in 2021.
+Key Results in 2022 and Future Plans Multiple partner screenings were performed in 2022.
 In our screenings we continue to use external screening partners and their databases.
 We use a global screening service, which supports our due diligence and mitigate risks relating to financial crime, bribery and corruption.

 We have further maintained our Anti-Bribery and Corruption program.
 We continue to improve the screening procedures, review processes and further incorporate additional initiatives based on US and UK anti-corruption legislation, including incorporating appropriate measures in our contracts.
-We also carry on screening vendors.
+We also carry on screening of vendors.
 Furthermore, we continue to monitor the initiatives and guidelines issued by relevant international bodies to identify policies and procedures that could improve our anti-corruption measures.
 We strongly oppose facilitation payments.
 However, facilitation payments are still a challenge to some parts of our business, and we continue to train our employees in how to handle these situations and avoid facilitation payments.
-We focus in particular on employees in high risk countries and where interaction with public authorities is frequent.
+We focus in particular on employees in high-risk countries and where interaction with public authorities is frequent.